fabiopelosin/IRFAutoCompletionKit/README.md

 [![Platform](https://cocoapod-badges.herokuapp.com/p/DSAutoCompletionKit/badge.png)](http://cocoadocs.org/docsets/DSAutoCompletionKit)
 [![Build Status](https://travis-ci.org/irrationalfab/IRFAutoCompletionKit.png?branch=master)](https://travis-ci.org/irrationalfab/IRFAutoCompletionKit)

+_Warning this library is under development and is not completely functional._

 Small kit designed to provide autocompletion triggered by a character.
 Built in support is provided for emojis and completions from an user list.
 The base classes are easily extendible to provide support for other uses.